openhab/openhab-docs/_addons_bindings/zwave/doc/brk/zcombog_0_0.md

 ### Parameter 3: SuperVision wait time

 Before retrying the message, ZCOMBO will wait for the SuperVision wait time.
-Actual wait time is calculated using below formula, Wait time = SuperVision wait time base-value + random-value + (attempt-count x 5 seconds) • The random value shall be a time b
+Actual wait time is calculated using below formula,

+Wait time = SuperVision wait time base-value + random-value + (attempt-count x 5 seconds)

-Values in the range 1 to 60 may be set.
+• The random value shall be a time between 100 and 1100 milliseconds Values in the range 1 to 60 may be set.

 The manufacturer defined default value is ```5```.

-This parameter has the configuration ID ```config_3_2``` and is of type ```INTEGER```.
+This parameter has the configuration ID ```config_3_1``` and is of type ```INTEGER```.

 ### Wakeup Interval